 We now have listeners in all 50 states and 165 countries.
 The show won a CASE Circle of Excellence Award in 2020 and a People’s Choice Podcast Award in 2018.
 The show has grown more popular than I ever thought it would and it’s opened my eyes to the power that podcasts can bring to higher ed and vice versa.

 At the beginning of 2020, I teamed up with a group of like-minded podcasters to launch The Democracy Group, a network of podcasts that examines what’s broken in our democracy and how we can work together to fix it.
-This is an exciting project and one I’m eager to work more on this year.
+The network now has more than a dozen shows and continues to grow through cross-promotion and external partnerships.

 I’ve been fortunate to combine my interests in writing and podcasting to share what I’ve learned with the broader podcast community.
 Here are a few recent articles:

 - 5 questions to ask before starting a podcast at your organization